ming71/ming71.github.io/_pages/about.md

 [Google Scholar](https://scholar.google.com/citations?user=zQCpqs8AAAAJ&hl) &nbsp;&nbsp; [GitHub](https://github.com/ming71) &nbsp;&nbsp; [WeChat](assets\img\site\wechat.jpg)

-I am currently a professor (Ph.D.
+I am currently an associate professor (Ph.D.
 Supervisor) with the College of Computer Science, Beijing University of Technology.
 In 2024, I received the Ph.D. degree from Beijing Institute of Technology (BIT) under the guidance of Prof. [Lingjuan Miao](https://ac.bit.edu.cn/szdw/jsml/dhzdykzyjs1/f6bce95984dc4b34ada4be9101329eb3.htm).
 I received the B.S. degree in Automation from BIT in 2018.
 From 2022 to 2023, I conducted research as a visiting scholar in the GAIM Group and worked with Prof. [Aleksandra Pizurica](https://telin.ugent.be/~sanja/) at Ghent University (UGent), Belgium.

 My research interests are focused on computer vision, remote sensing, IoT, edge computing, and LLM.